 Before Henry Ford acquired the Lincoln Motorcar Company in 1922, he rode to work in a custom-bodied Marmon Model 34.
 It was the only Marmon model line offered through 1924.

 An economic downturn began to take its toll in the mid-1920s, and Walter Marmon resigned as company president to become chairman of the board.
 George M. Williams took Walter’s place and immediately set out to right the ship.
 He proposed that the best solution would be to offer lower-priced Marmons equipped with less-powerful inline-eight engines.
 (Williams also sold the milling equipment portion of the company to Allis-Chalmers and dropped Nordyke from name in favor of Marmon Motor Car Company.)

 A shorter-wheelbase Little Marmon was unveiled in 1927, and it was an immediate success.
-According to The American Automobile, annual sales rose from 10,095 to 14,770 to 22,323.
+According to The American Automobile, annual sales rose from 10,095 to 14,770, and then 22,323.
 The Roosevelt (named for President Theodore Roosevelt) came along in 1929, and it carried the distinction of being the world’s first eight-cylinder car with a price tag of less than $1000.
-That’s about $14,000 today—quite a change from those early Marmon luxury models and their premium prices.
+That’s like paying only $14,000 today—quite a change from those early Marmon luxury models and their premium prices.
 The problem was, Marmon had to build a lot of them to turn a profit, and sales were hardly enough to fend off the effects of the stock market crash in 1929.